Angy/TheatreSeatingAlgorithm/README.md

 * Only users with access to a seat in within the section can opt for the preference of that seat.
 * Adjacent seats are assigned to the users
+* A section can not have more than 10 rows
+* A row can not have more than 20 seats

 ## Backend Implementation